xapian/xapian/xapian-core/docs/admin_notes.rst

 This isn't likely to be a practical problem, since it would take nearly a year for a database to reach this limit if 100 modifications were committed every second, and no normal Xapian system will commit more than once every few seconds.
-However, if you are concerned, you can use the "xapian-compact" tool to make a fresh copy of the database with the revision number set to 1.
+However, if you are concerned, you can use the ``xapian-compact`` tool to make a fresh copy of the database with the revision number set to 1.

-For a "flint" database, the revision number of each table can be displayed by the "xapian-check" tool.
+For a "flint" database, the revision number of each table can be displayed by the ``xapian-check`` tool.

 Network file systems
 --------------------